 Three scheduled monuments (medieval stock enclosures) are present on site.
+Historic England List Entry Number: 1005944.
 Two are located in grassland compartment 3.5 and another north-west of the Dorking Road in compartment 3.7 (see Figure 1 and Appendices 11 and 12).

-Because of their finite nature and national status, protecting locations designated as Scheduled Monuments a priority in consultation with English Heritage (Banstead Heath Management Plan Working Group, 2005).
+Because of their finite nature and national status, protecting locations designated as Scheduled Monuments is a priority work scheme for the Conservators.